 Enable Auto SSH Login with Username

-Whenever you connect to a session it will prompt with username and password.
-Instead of typing username every time you can set the user name under Login details.
+Whenever you connect to a session it will prompt you with a username and password.
+Instead of typing the username every time you can set the user name under Login details.

 You can also configure your session for password-less login using SSH (Public & Private) key authentication.
-To know more about generating and configuring password-less login take a look at this article.
+To know more about generating and configuring password-less login, read Configure “No Password SSH Keys Authentication” with PuTTY on Linux.

 Customize Window Title